usnews/brightspot-cms/README.md

 Welcome to Brightspot CMS
 =========================

-Brightspot CMS is a Content Management System built on top of the [Dari Framework](http://www.dariframework.org/).
-Each instance is tailored to the application it powers, as it is automatically generated from the objects it handles.
-Brightspot CMS is uniquely adaptable to change, and delivers a uniquely easy-to-use and familiar editorial experience.
+Brightspot is an open source digital application development platform.
+It was built using the Dari Framework, a powerful object persistence library that makes it easy to build complex content types and persist them to one or more database backends.

+Brightspot enables the creation of complex data models.
+Using simple annotations and standard Java types, anything can be modeled and accessed with a web view, or through an API.
+As a digital application development platform, Brightspot can be used as a publishing platform (CMS) for websites and native mobile applications, an application back-end, CRM and much more.

-To learn more, take a look at the [documentation](http://www.brightspotcms.com).
+To learn more, take a look at the [documentation](http://www.brightspot.com/docs).

 License
 =======
 Brightspot CMS is released under the GPLv2 license.

-Bugs?
+Questions / Bugs?
 =====

-Feel free to submit any bug reports or feature requests to the [GitHub Issues](https://github.com/perfectsense/brightspot-cms/issues).
+Feel free to submit any questions,  bug reports or feature requests to the [GitHub Issues](https://github.com/perfectsense/brightspot-cms/issues).